 Chronic kidney disease (CKD) can be defined by the presence of kidney damage or reduced kidney function for three or more months.

 CKD is a common condition with a progressive nature.
-As CKD progresses towards end-stage renal disease (ESRD) it is associated with more symptoms, increasing complications and need for renal replacement therapy (RRT).
+As CKD progresses towards end-stage renal disease (ESRD) it is associated with more symptoms, increasing complications, and the need for renal replacement therapy (RRT).

-The classification of CKD is now based on two factors: the estimated glomerular filtration rate (eGFR, ml/min/1.73m2) and the albumin:creatinine ratio (ACR, mg/mmol).
+The classification of CKD is now based on two factors: chronicity and the precence of a reduced GFR or evidence of kidney damage.

 CKD is increasingly common with advancing age and stages 3-5 affect up to 8.5% of the adult population.
 The higher the stage of CKD, the more frequent monitoring patients require.
-This helps to identify and manage complications and plan for RRT.
+This helps to identify and manage complications and plan for Renal replacement therapy (RRT).
+The higher the ACR and lower the eGFR, the more at risk a patient is of adverse outcomes, which include CKD progression, acute-on-chronic kidney injury, all-cause mortality, and cardiovascular events.

 There are numerous causes of CKD, but the majority of cases are secondary to diabetes mellitus, hypertension and glomerulopathies.